SaltwaterC/sysadmin-tools/README.md

  * svn-migrate - does the heavy lifting for migrating a bunch of SVN repositories from an old server to a new server.
  * aws-tools - various tools for using with Amazon Web Services.
   * ubuntu-ec2-jeos - the Ubuntu EC2 images drag some fat with them.
 This scripts strips down all the useless services in order to obtain a true JeOS (Just enough OS) as the basic building block.
-  * ebs-auto-snapshot.js - takes care of the automatic snapshot of all the 'in-use' EC2 EBS volumes.
+  * ebs-auto-snapshot.js - takes care of the automatic snapshot of all the 'in-use' EC2 EBS volumes from a specified region.
+Multiple regions can be specified.
 Rotates the snapshots at a predefined value, so the number of snapshots per volume never goes over that limit.
+  * rds-auto-snapshot.js - takes care of the automatic snapshot of the RDS instances.
+The same way as ebs-auto-snapshot.js does for the EBS volumes.